nehamarlady/Monday-Mornings/README.md

-#Monday Mornings
-Monday Mornings is an interactive fiction game created with Inform 7, where you play as a person who is trying to get ready for work by 8:30 AM.
-You’ll need to manage your time wisely, get dressed, eat breakfast, and face the challenges of a rushed Monday morning.
-The game features various interactive objects and time-based mechanics that affect your progress through the day.

-#Gameplay:
-In this game, you will:

-Wake up and start your morning routine.

-Interact with various objects, such as your smartphone, wardrobe, breakfast, and TV.

-Choose what to wear and manage your time accordingly.

-Make decisions based on time (e.g., taking too long to scroll on your phone or eat breakfast could cause you to be late for work).

-The game ends with one of several outcomes based on how well you manage your time.
-Will you make it to work on time, or will you be late?

-#Features:
-Time Management: The game tracks the time of day, and each action you take (like scrolling through your phone or eating breakfast) affects your progress.

-Multiple Outcomes: Your choices and the time you spend on various tasks determine whether you are able to make it to work on time.

-Inventory System: Items such as clothing, key, and smartphone can be interacted with to affect your progress.

-Time-based Actions: Actions such as eating, wearing clothes, and scrolling through your phone incrementally affect the game time.

-#Rooms
-Bedroom: The starting point of the game.
-You can interact with the nightstand, drawer, wardrobe, and choose your clothes.

-Dining Room: Eat your breakfast and read the newspaper here.
-Time management is key!

-Hall: Contains the sofa and TV.
-Relax, watch the news, but beware of wasting time.

-Garage: The final destination.
-If you’re late, the story ends with consequences!

-#Installation:
-To play the game, follow these steps:

-Download the Blorb File:

-The Monday Mornings.gblorb file is ready to play.
-You can download it from [link-to-download].

-Play on Your Computer:

-Use an Inform 7 interpreter like Quixe or Parchment to play the game in your browser or offline.

-#How to Play:
-Start the Game: When you begin, you'll be in the Bedroom at 8:00 AM.
-Your goal is to get ready for work by 8:30 AM.

-Time Management: Each action will increase the time of day.
-Make decisions wisely to avoid running out of time.

-Interact with Objects: Click or type commands to interact with objects such as the smartphone, clothing, wardrobe, and breakfast.

-Endings: The game ends when you either leave the house or run out of time.
-Your final decision on what you're wearing will influence the ending.

-#Credits
-YouTube channel Zoroarrkk for helping with the setup and tutorial of Inform 7.

-Inform 7 Handbook: Inform 7 Handbook for guiding me through the concepts of Inform 7.

-ChatGPT for assistance with English grammar correction and coding help.

-#License
-This game is licensed under the MIT License.
-You may freely share and modify it, but please give appropriate credit to the original authors.
+Monday Mornings
+Monday Mornings is an interactive fiction game created with Inform 7.
+In this game, you play as a character who wakes up on a busy Monday morning and tries to get ready for work by 8:30 AM.
+You’ll manage your time wisely by interacting with various objects around the house, choosing what to wear, eating breakfast, and staying on top of your routine.

+Gameplay Overview
+In Monday Mornings, you will:

+Wake up at 8:00 AM and begin your morning routine.

+Manage your time: Make key decisions like wearing clothes, eating breakfast, and checking your smartphone.
+Each action affects the time of day.

+Interact with various objects: From your smartphone to your wardrobe, each item serves a purpose.

+Face consequences: Your goal is to get ready for work by 8:30 AM.
+If you’re late, the story ends with consequences.

+Multiple Outcomes: Your choices, including what you wear, influence the ending.

+Features
+Time-based mechanics: Each action you take adds time to the clock, so be careful how much time you spend on each task.

+Inventory and clothing system: Wear pajamas, casual clothes, or formal attire, each with a unique effect on the game's outcome.

+Interactive rooms: Explore your bedroom, dining room, hall, and garage as you manage your morning.

+Dynamic endings: The game has different outcomes based on your actions and how well you manage your time.

+Rooms in the Game
+Bedroom: Start your day here.
+Choose what to wear from the wardrobe and interact with various objects like your smartphone and drawer.

+Dining Room: Eat breakfast and read the newspaper to stay informed, but don’t let time slip away.

+Hall: Relax on the sofa or watch the TV, but be careful not to waste too much time here.

+Garage: Head out the main door and leave for work.
+Time management is critical to avoid being late.

+Game Mechanics
+Time Management
+The time of day is tracked throughout the game.
+Each action you perform, such as checking your phone or eating breakfast, will increase the time.
+Make sure to manage your tasks wisely to avoid being late for work!

+Clothing System
+Choose from:

+Pajamas: Casual clothes to relax at home, but not suitable for the office.

+Casual Clothes: Perfect for a casual day out but not ideal for work.

+Formal Clothes: The best choice for going to the office.

+Game Endings
+There are several possible endings, determined by your actions:

+Late to Work: If you don’t manage your time and tasks well, you will be late for work.

+Conquered the Morning (Casuals or Pajamas): Wearing the wrong clothes leads to a poor start to the day, but at least you got out of bed!

+Successfully Made It to Work: If you wear formal clothes and manage your time well, you’ll be ready for the day ahead.

+Installation & Playing the Game
+1. Download the Game
+Download the blorb file for the game:
+Download the Monday Mornings game

+2. Play the Game
+To play, you can either use:

+A web-based interpreter like Parchment or Quixe.

+An offline interpreter such as Frotz for Windows or Zoom for macOS.

+3. Play through the Story
+Start the game by loading the Monday Mornings.gblorb file into an interpreter.

+You’ll start in the Bedroom and progress through the game by interacting with objects and managing your time.

+Credits
+YouTube channel Zoroarrkk: For assisting with Inform 7 tutorials and setup.

+Inform 7 Handbook: A helpful resource for learning and understanding Inform 7.
+Read the Inform 7 Handbook

+ChatGPT: For assistance with English grammar corrections and coding help.

+License
+This game is released under the MIT License.
+Feel free to share and modify the game, but please credit the original creators.